Ukraine in the Eurovision Song Contest 2014: Background

-The Ukrainian national broadcaster, National Television Company of Ukraine (NTU), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
-NTU confirmed their intentions to participate at the 2014 Eurovision Song Contest on 23 October 2013.
-In the past, the broadcaster had alternated between both internal selections and national finals in order to select the Ukrainian entry.
-Between 2011 and 2013, NTU had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
-The method was continued to select the 2014 Ukrainian entry.
+As part of its duties as participating broadcaster, NTU organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2014 contest on 23 October 2013.
+In the past, NTU had alternated between both internal selections and national finals in order to select its entry.
+Between 2011 and 2013, it had set up national finals with several artists to choose both the song and performer, with both the public and a panel of jury members involved in the selection.
+The method was continued to select the 2014 entry.

 Before Eurovision

 Yevrobachennia 2014 – Natsionalnyi vidbir

 The Ukrainian national final took place on 21 December 2013 at the NTU Studios in Kyiv.
 The show was hosted by Timur Myroshnychenko and Tetiana Terekhova and broadcast on Pershyi Natsionalnyi as well as online via NTU's official website 1tv.com.ua and the official Eurovision Song Contest website eurovision.tv.